 Precise Robotic Prostate Surgery

-– During a robotic prostate surgery procedure, the patient side cart is positioned next to the operating table with the da Vinci robotic arms arranged to provide entry points into the human body and prostate.
+During a robotic prostatectomy, the patient side cart is positioned next to the operating table with the da Vinci robotic arms arranged to provide entry points into the human body and prostate.
 EndoWrist instruments, and the da Vinci Insite Vision System, are mounted onto the robot’s electromechanical arms representing the surgeon’s left and right hands.
 They provide the functionality to perform complex tissue manipulation through the entry points, or ports.
 EndoWrist instruments include forceps, scissors, electrocautery, scalpels and other surgical tools.
-If the surgeon needs to change an Endowrist instrument, common during robotic prostate surgery, the instrument is withdrawn from the surgical system using controls at the console.
+If the surgeon needs to change an Endowrist instrument, common during robotic prostatectomy, the instrument is withdrawn from the surgical system using controls at the console.
 Typically, an operating room nurse standing near the patient physically removes the EndoWrist instruments and replaces them with new instruments.

-- The surgeon performs the robotic prostate surgery while sitting at the console, manipulating the hand controls and viewing the operation live through the da Vinci Insite Vision System.
+The surgeon performs the robotic prostatectomy while sitting at the console, manipulating the hand controls and viewing the operation live through the da Vinci Insite Vision System.
 This is more comfortable for the surgeon and reduces operating fatigue, a known hindrance in open surgery.
-The robotic prostate surgery is completed with the removal of the da Vinci instruments and closure of the small incisions in the abdomen with sutures.
+The robotic prostatectomy is completed with the removal of the da Vinci instruments and closure of the small incisions in the abdomen with sutures.

-The majority of Dr. Samadi’s da Vinci robotic prostate surgery patients are discharged within 24 hours of their surgery.
+The majority of Dr. Samadi’s da Vinci robotic prostatectomy patients are discharged within 24 hours of their surgery.
 For most patients, Dr. Samadi’s use of the da Vinci Surgical System for robotic prostate surgery provides superior benefits over traditional open or laparoscopic prostatectomy, including*: